flexibuild/migrate/README.md

 With this extenension you can:

-- forget about wrapping table names like `{{%table_name}}`, extension will do it automatically.
+ * forget about wrapping table names like `{{%table_name}}`, extension will do it automatically.
-- create indexes and foreign keys without inventing them names.
+ * create indexes and foreign keys without inventing them names.
-- create table without passing character set and collate.
-The extension will do it by default.
+ * create table without passing character set and collate.
+The extension will do it by default for MySQL databases.
-- a simple table creation with exntending from `flexibuild\migrate\db\CreateTableMigration`.
+ * simply create migrations that create tables with exntending from `flexibuild\migrate\db\CreateTableMigration`.
-- and other small features.
+ * and other small features.

 Installation
 ------------